- Boston University

 About

-Iβm an incoming CS PhD student!
-At one time, I did my undergraduate at Cornell University, where I studied Computer Science, Mathematics, and earned a degree in Philosophy with a concentration in Philosophy of Mathematics and Logic supervised by Dr. Harold T. Hodes.
+At one time, I did my undergraduate at Cornell University, where I studied computer science, mathematics, and analytical philosophy.
+I earned a degree in philosophy with a concentration in philosophy of mathematics, logic, and type theory.

 Personally, Iβm an avid cinephile and audiophile, for which you can find a rabbit-hole of information at the top right of this page.
 I also enjoy digital photography, and am amateurly practicing birding after getting inspired by Cornellβs Ornithology Lab.
 Some day, I want to learn to shoot/develop film, get a US Amateur Radio License, and successfully pick an Abloy Protec2.